DhrumilShah98/Dalhousie_University_CSCI3901_SDC/README.md

 # Dalhousie University | CSCI3901 | SDC (Software Development Concepts)
-All assignments, labs and the final project done in class CSCI3901(Software Development Concepts) of MACS at the Dalhousie University.
+All assignments, labs and the final project done in class CSCI3901(Software Development Concepts) of MACS at the Dalhousie University.<br/>
 Final Grade Received - A+
 <br/>
 <br/>